Expertise + Work History

 Board Member and Secretary, Ann Arbor Arts Alliance, 2007–2010

-Speaker/Panelist: Association of Performing Arts Professionals, Colorado Creative Industries, Mid Atlantic Arts Foundation, Minnesota State Arts Board, National Endowment for the Arts
+Speaker/Panelist: Arts Midwest, Association of Performing Arts Professionals, Colorado Creative Industries, Mid Atlantic Arts Foundation, Minnesota State Arts Board, National Endowment for the Arts